The Decade After: Nov 1905 to Oct 1909

 Available in Française, Español, Português, Deutsch, Россию, 中文, 日本, and others.

-he pioneer aviation era literally flew by, lasting just a little more than a decade from the first wavering flights at Kitty Hawk to the beginning of World War I when the first "second generation" aircraft began to emerge, combining both maneuverability and stability.
-This rapid development is all the more remarkable when you consider that for the first few years, the Wright brothers were the only pioneers.
-A few visionaries in America and Europe made brief hops in a handful of airplanes, but nothing approaching the Wright Flyer in its final 1905 form.
+he pioneer aviation era literally flew by, lasting just a little more than a decade from the first wavering flights at Kitty Hawk to the beginning of World War I. By this time "second generation" aircraft had begun to emerge, combining both maneuverability and stability.
+This rapid development is all the more remarkable when you consider that for the first few years, the Wright brothers were the only successful pioneers.
+A few visionaries in America and Europe made brief hops in a handful of airplanes, but nothing approaching the performance of the Wright Flyer in its final 1905 form.
 This despite the fact that these builders had access to the Wrights' published patents.
 It wasn't until the Wrights began demonstrating their airplane in 1908 that the rest of the world fully understood the necessity of three-axis control and how to use it.

-At that point, aviation accelerated at an unprecedented rate and for good reason.
+From that moment, aviation accelerated at an unprecedented rate – and for good reason.
 Across the globe, politicians were struggling mightily to maintain the "balance of power."
 Diplomacy had become a tangled web of treaties promising mutual aid in the event of attack.
 Germany was locked in an arms race with France and England.
 World war was imminent and the airplane looked to be a versatile and deadly weapon.

 • Landing Without Crashing, 1903 to 1905 – The Wright Brothers develop their temperamental Kitty Hawk Flyer into a practical flying machine.